 Test L2 Bridge

-I then pinged the IP of L2-Bridge-Test02 VM and ping test passed again.
+Then I pinged the IP of the L2-Bridge-Test02 VM, and the ping test passed again.

-From L2-Bridge-Test02 VM, I pinged 172.16.21.1 IP which is the default gateway of the VLAN network and exists on my Top of rack switch.
-Got successful ping response.
+From the L2-Bridge-Test02 VM, I pinged the 172.16.21.1 IP, which is the default gateway of the VLAN network and exists on my top-of-rack switch.
+Got a successful ping response.

 Ping responded for L2-Bridge-Test01 as well.

-As next step of testing, L2-Bridge-Test01 VM was migrated from VLAN-201 network to App-LS network with continuous ping.
+As the next step of testing, the L2-Bridge-Test01 VM was migrated from the VLAN-201 network to the App-LS network with continuous ping.

 Not a single ping was missed.
-Although latency did drop after icmp_seq 73 (when cutover happened)
+Although latency did increase after icmp_seq 73 (when cutover happened)

-Once the migration of VM is done from VLAN network to overlay network, we need to change the default gateway of VM to point it to IP configured as the gateway of overlay segment.
+Once the VM migration from the VLAN network to the overlay network completes, you must change the VM default gateway to the overlay segment gateway address.